The-Doraemonians/Brocc_Li/exam/exam_prep.typ

     - *Mitigation*:
       - Use long-context transformers (e.g. Longformer, GPT with memory)
       - Add dialog memory modules
-      - U se dialog history explicitly as input
+      - Use dialog history explicitly as input
   ]

   64. What types of errors fall under pragmatic errors in chatbot responses, and what are three ways to mitigate such errors?